ECCC-MSC/open-data/canada.ca_upcoming/msc-data/citypage-weather/readme_citypageweather_en.md

 ### Licence

-The [End-User Licence for Environment and Climate Change Canada's Data Servers](../../licence/readme_en.md) specifies the conditions of use of these data.
+The [end-user licence for Environment and Climate Change Canada's data servers](../../licence/readme_en.md) specifies the conditions of use of these data.

 ### Metadata